 In the event of a lack of funds, we consider the client’s initial deposit as a safety net.
 This way, we always have payroll funds available.
 As a last resort, Globalization Partners will advance the payroll or make other arrangements in extreme circumstances for our clients.

 3. Will I be able to track payroll on my own?

-Yes, through GoGlobal, our brand new, one-of-a-kind payroll platform.
-You can learn everything about this platform here.
+Yes, through our proprietary software.
+You can learn everything about our software platform here.